Antimicrobial Stewardship

 Importance to Elanco and our Stakeholders

-Consumers want to understand how and where their food is made, including what medicines are used to treat food animals and how that may impact human health.
+Consumers want to understand how and where their food is produced, including what medicines are used to treat food animals and how that may impact human health.
 As a company dedicated to the health and welfare of animals, we have a responsibility to help answer these questions.
-Antibiotics in the food supply can impact human interactions with antibiotics.
 Proper antimicrobial stewardship is critical for human health.

 Background